qlem/race-monitoring/README.md

 # race-monitoring
-Mountain race monitoring  app using custom views, sensors and layouts.
+Race monitoring app using location sensors and custom view.